smithjd/sql-pet/docs/04-docker-setup-postgres-connect-with-r.md

 We always load the tidyverse and some other packages, but don't show it unless we are using packages other than `tidyverse`, `DBI`, `RPostgres`, and `glue`.

+Devtools install of sqlpetr if not already installed

 ## Verify that Docker is running

 Docker commands can be run from a terminal (e.g., the Rstudio Terminal pane) or with a `system()` command.
 In this tutorial, we use `system2()` so that all the output that is created externally is shown.
 Note that `system2` calls are divided into several parts: